Research Design | A Step-by-Step Guide with Examples

 It’s also possible to use a mixed-methods design that integrates aspects of both approaches.
 By combining qualitative and quantitative insights, you can gain a more complete picture of the problem you’re studying and strengthen the credibility of your conclusions.

-Practical considerations when designing research
+Practical and ethical considerations when designing research

 - How much time do you have to collect data and write up the research?